top of page

 Bet they didn't teach you THAT in grade school.

-Then there's Al Hirschfeld, who is regarded as the best caricaturist in the world (just ask Google).
+(just ask Google).
 His caricatures were mostly line drawings and were the perfect blend of exaggeration and likeness.
 Celebrities were often not considered to have "made it" until they were caricatured by Hirschfeld.
 He drew caricatures for the New York Times for over half of the 20th century, and he was a household name during his lifetime.
 But his caricatures were definitely not ugly and in fact many of them are borderline "cute."

 And we can't forget to mention the caricatures at Sardis, the famous restaurant that houses a huge collection of caricatures on its walls.
 The caricatures at Sardis are much more cartoon-like and portrait-like.
 Yet these are the style of drawings that the most famous NYC restaurant that sports caricatures on its walls chooses to use.